apache/hive-site/content/general/downloads.md

 # Downloads
 ---
-Releases may be downloaded from Apache mirrors:
+All recent supported releases may be downloaded from Apache mirrors:
 __[Download a release now!][HIVE_DL]__
-On the mirror, all recent releases are available, but are not guaranteed to be stable.
-For stable releases, look in the stable directory.
+Old releases can be found in the [archives][HIVE_ARCHIVES].

 ## News
 ---